Dungeons & Dragons in other media: 1985–2010

-2010–present
+2010–2024: IDW Publishing

 In 2010, IDW Publishing started publishing an ongoing Dungeons & Dragons comic based on the 4th Edition core setting which finished in February 2012.
 In 2011, they also released a limited series based on the Dark Sun campaign setting, as well as another series, Forgotten Realms: The Legend of Drizzt: Neverwinter Tales, written by R.A.
 Salvatore and based on his famous D&D character, Drizzt Do'Urden.

 Since 2014, IDW Publishing have published several limited series based on the 5th Edition core setting starting with Legends of Baldur's Gate (2014) — Jim Zub "has had a hand in nearly every D&D comic since" this limited series was published.
-This series has five sequel limited series: Shadows of the Vampire (2016), Frost Giant’s Fury (2017), Evil at Baldur’s Gate (2018), Infernal Tide (2019), and Mindbreaker (2021).
+This series has five sequel limited series: Shadows of the Vampire (2016), Frost Giant's Fury (2017), Evil at Baldur's Gate (2018), Infernal Tide (2019), and Mindbreaker (2021).
 Two additional limited series have also been published: A Darkened Wish (2019) and At the Spine of the World (2020).
 In 2020, author B. Dave Walters was the Dungeon Master for A Darkened Wish, an official actual play web series, which was based on the comic; it ran for 30 episodes and ended in 2021.

-On August 29, 2018, a crossover comic with the adult animated sitcom Rick and Morty was published by IDW and Oni Press.
+In August 2018, a crossover comic with the adult animated sitcom Rick and Morty was published by IDW and Oni Press.
 The series titled Rick and Morty vs. Dungeons & Dragons is co-written by Jim Zub and Patrick Rothfuss, and drawn by Troy Little.
 A four-issue sequel, Rick and Morty vs. Dungeons & Dragons: Chapter II: Painscape, written by Jim Zub and Sarah Stern with art by Troy Little was published in 2019.
-A five-issue crossover comic with the Netflix television series Stranger Things was published by IDW and Dark Horse Comics on November 4, 2020.
+A five-issue crossover comic with the television series Stranger Things was published by IDW and Dark Horse Comics on November 4, 2020.

+2025: Dark Horse Comics

+In July 2024, Wizards of the Coast announced that Dark Horse Comics would gain the Dungeons & Dragons license in 2025.
+The first series, Dungeons and Dragons: The Fallbacks, is a four-issue limited series schedule to be released in October 2025.
+It will be written by Greg Pak; Pak explained that the series will feature an adventuring party first seen in the prose novel The Fallbacks: Bound for Ruin (2024) written by Jaleigh Johnson.